 The changes will impact people applying for permanent residence through the Employer Nomination Scheme (ENS) and the Regional Sponsored Migration Scheme (RSMS) visa.

 Applicants who have lodged their 457 application and are currently awaiting a decision will be assessed under the new changes effective from 19 April 2017.
 So anyone who has been nominated in an occupation that is now on the short-term list will only be granted a 2 years visa which can only be renewed once.
 We are still awaiting confirmation as to whether this will lead to permanent residency in the future, which at this stage seems like the answer is NO.

-Applicants who have lodged their 457 visa and are currently awaiting decision – and their occupation is on the medium – long term list – will be granted a 4 year visa and will have a pathway to permanent residency after 3 years of being on a 457 visa.
+Applicants who have lodged their 457 visas and are currently awaiting decision – and their occupation is on the medium – long-term list – will be granted a 4-year visa and will have a pathway to permanent residency after 3 years of being on a 457 visa.

-Applicants who have lodged their 457 visa and are currently awaiting a decision and their occupation has been removed from the list may be asked to withdraw their application and may be eligible for a refund.
+Applicants who have lodged their 457 visas and are currently awaiting a decision and their occupation has been removed from the list may be asked to withdraw their application and may be eligible for a refund.